quadraserver/archinstall/README.md

 # Arch Linux install script (LUKS and BTRFS)

+ATTENTION: Not useable in the moment, since I am working still on it. when it becomes ready, I will remove this reminder.

 Here is my arch installation script for my personal use.

 This sets up an Arch Linux System as described below.